-The American Heart Association is here to help those affected by natural disasters.
+The American Heart Association is here to help.
 We salute the work being done by so many committed to ensuring the safety and recovery of our community and our neighbors.
 Here are some resources that may be helpful.
 Please let us know how we can assist.

 Resources for Managing Conditions in an Emergency

 - Blue Cross Blue Shield of Texas, 888-697-0683

 Medication Tracker (PDF)(link opens in new window)

 Some people feel more comfortable bringing a copy of their original prescriptions in case they lose their medication.
 That’s fine, but it’s sufficient to have a list of your medications and your cardiologist’s phone number.
 Download this medication chart to help keep track.
 It’s also a good idea to let your cardiologist or internist know where you’ll be.
 Your doctor might know physicians or reputable heart institutes in the area if help is needed.

 During catastrophic events such as a natural disaster, a Personal Health Record (PHR) ensures that your healthcare provider and pharmacists health can get the information they need.

 Quality-Awarded Hospital Map